core-wg/oscore/draft-ietf-core-object-security.md

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

-## AEAD Nonce Uniqueness ##
+## AEAD Nonce Uniqueness ## {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
 In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests, and - in case of Observe - responses.
-The maximum sequence number is algorithm dependent and SHALL be 2^(nonce length in bits - 1) - 1.
+The maximum sequence number is algorithm dependent and SHALL be 2^(min(nonce length in bits, 56) - 1) - 1.
 If the Sender Sequence Number exceeds the maximum sequence number, the endpoint MUST NOT process any more messages with the given Sender Context.
 The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
 The latter is out of scope of this document.

 ## Replay Protection ##